kaa4ever/kristiankaadk/src/content/blog/microservices-lessons-learned.md

 image: '/images/blog/microservices-leassons-learned.jpg'
 readingTime: '15 min'
 ---
 A few weeks back, I read Andrei Taranchenkos article _Death by a thousand microservices_ and Justin Etheredges’ _Gasp!
 You Might Not Need Microservices_, which are both excellent articles.
-I have been wanting to write this article for a while now, and after reading those two I decided it was finally time.
+I have been wanting to write this article for a while now, and after reading those two I decided it was finally time, but I still doubted if the world really needed another microservice critical article.
+A few days ago, when reading something on Reddit, I stumbled on this guy arguing that they would soon migrate to microservices.
+I almost wrote a comment in CAPS, but it was off-topic, and hey - he might have a real reason to actually migrate.
+But it seems that the world still needs microservice critical articles.

-I was formerly the co-founder and CTO of TestaViva, where I made the decision to move from a monolith to microservices five years back.
+I was formerly the co-founder and CTO of TestaViva, where I decided to move from a monolith to microservices five years back.
 This article will be a set of practical pros and cons for choosing microservices, based on my experiences.

 This article will discuss the following aspects: